 Feature selection involves the selection of a subset of features from the original set according to some criterion of subset performance.
 The number of possible subsets increases combinatorially with the size of the feature set and it is seldom practical to evaluate all possible subsets (Jain et al., 2000).
-A variety of search methods exist for reducing the portion of feature space searched.
+A variety of search methods exists for reducing the portion of feature space searched.
 Of these, only the branch and bound method is globally optimal, the rest achieve reduced computation at the price of optimality.
 The complexity of the branch and bound method increases exponentially with the size of the feature set and is as such still computationally impractical for large feature sets (Jain et al., 2000).
 The fastest and most straightforward search method is simply to rank features based on their individual performance and select the best N. However, feature ranking approaches are problematic for data sets containing feature redundancy.
 In these situations, correlated features are ranked similarly, resulting in sub-optimal and redundant feature sets.

 More advanced search methods use greedy sequential approaches, such as forward selection and backward elimination.
 The forward selection (FS) approach starts with an empty feature set and proceeds in a number of steps where at each step the feature from the remaining unselected features, that improves an accuracy criterion the most, is added to the model (Bishop, 2003).
 The backward elimination (BE) method starts with the full set of features and removes one at each step.
 The feature whose removal produces the best accuracy according to some criterion is eliminated from the set at each step (Bishop, 2003).
 BE is computationally costly and requires sufficient reference data to be able to train and assess the classifier on the full feature set.
 Greedy search methods are more likely to find the globally optimal feature set than the feature ranking approach as they are exploring more of the search space and are less inclined to select multiple redundant features than the ranking approach (Webb, 2002).

 Feature selection methods can be divided in filter, wrapper and embedded approaches.
 In the filter approach, generic measures of separability or importance are used to evaluate feature subsets, while in the wrapper approach, the accuracy of a specific classifier trained on the feature subset is used as the selection criterion (Duin and Tax, 2005).
-A feature set that is optimal for one classifier is not necessarily optimal for another (Tolosi and Lengauer, 2011), so if using a wrapper approach, one should ideally use the same classifier to label the selected features as the criterion used for feature selection.
 An embedded approach is one where feature selection is incorporated into the classifier training procedure, such as with random forests (Breiman, 2001).
 Filter approaches have the advantage over wrapper and embedded approaches of making feature selection independent of the classifier, thus allowing for greater flexibility in the choice of classifier (Brown et al., 2012).
 In general, filter approaches are also computationally more efficient than wrapper approaches.
 This is an important consideration for large and high dimensional data sets such as those often encountered in remote sensing.